DCC-EX/dcc-ex.github.io/docs/index.rst

    :class: float-left
    :scale: 50%

 Tons of new features!
+* EX-RAIL Automation and accessory control
-EX-RAIL Automation, JMRI and Engine Driver enhaments, and more.
+* JMRI and Engine Driver enhancements
+* HAL (Hardware Abstraction Layer) to easily add new types of input and output devices
+* Synchronize multiple throttles

+And a whole lot more!
 See the :doc:`Release Notes </reference/software/release-notes>` and the :doc:`Press release <press/v40-announce>`.

 Welcome!
 DCC++ EX is an easy to use, do-it-yourself and affordable, open source DCC CommandStation and suite of supporting products for running your complete model railroad layout.
 Based on Arduino technology, DCC++ EX is supported by many controllers and applications like JMRI, Engine Driver, WiThrottle, Rocrail and more.